ekarbe/ekarbe.github.io/content/legal/privacy.md

 The Blog does not intentionally collect, store, or process any personal data from visitors.
 Specifically:

-- We do not use cookies, tracking pixels, or similar devnotesnologies
+- We do not use cookies, tracking pixels, or similar technologies
 - We do not use any analytics services or tracking tools
 - We do not collect or store IP addresses
 - We do not use any external scripts, stylesheets, or resources that might collect data